Schwab to launch six ETFs based on Russell fundamental indexes

-NEW YORK, Aug 8 (Reuters) - Charles Schwab Corp said on Thursday it plans to launch six new exchange-traded funds, which will begin trading next week, as the online brokerage looks to expand its offering of in-house managed ETFs.
+NEW YORK (Reuters) - Charles Schwab Corp said on Thursday it plans to launch six new exchange-traded funds, which will begin trading next week, as the online brokerage looks to expand its offering of in-house managed ETFs.

 The new funds, which are based on the Russell fundamental index series, bring Schwab’s proprietary ETF lineup to 21 total funds.
 Schwab first began offering in-house managed ETFs in late 2009 and in February unveiled a new commission-free platform to waive transaction fees on 105 ETFs offered by multiple providers.